farnaz-kakhsaz/intermediate-react/README.md

 - We're using Parcel 1 in this project.
 They're heads-down on making Parcel 2 a reality which supports PostCSS 8.
 Parcel 1 is stuck on PostCSS 7.
 Tailwind 2 requires PostCSS 8 but luckily they provide a compatibility library with PostCSS 7.
 That's what `npm:@tailwindcss/postcss7-compat@2.0.3` is doing: it's called an alias.
 We're installing `@tailwindcss/postcss7-compat` and then aliasing it to `tailwindcss`.
 If you're brave you could try upgrading to Parcel 2 and then this wouldn't be necessary.

 Okay, now let's get our Tailwind project going.
-Run `npx tailwindcss init`.
+Run `npx tailwindcss init` (which is going to generate a config for us).
 Like `tsc init` for TypeScript, this will spit out a basic starting config in tailwind.config.js.
 Should look like:

 ```JavaScript
 module.exports = {